 #3 – Dead Hand Clause

 This scorched earth defense policy makes the hostile takeover unreasonably expensive, whereby the bidder acquires a designated amount of the target firm (normally in the range of 10-20%).
 It involves a rights issue allowing stockholders other than the bidder to purchase newly issued shares at a discounted price, triggering a massive dilution in the value of the bidder’s holdings.

 #4 – Pac Man Defense

 The name has been derived with reference to the Pac Man game.
 In the game, the player has multiple ghosts attempting to eliminate it, but if they eat a power pellet, the player may turn around the tables and turn out to destroy the ghosts.

 During the acquisition, the takeover firm may commence a large-scale purchase of the target company’s stocks to gain control of the target company.
 As a counter-strategy, the target company may buy back its shares and purchase shares of the acquiring firm.

-One of the drawbacks of this strategy is that it can be very expensive and damage the financial position for a large number of years.
+One of the drawbacks of this strategy is that it can be very expensive and damage the financial position for many years.

-One of the known instances was in 1982 by Bendix Corp (American Engineering & Manufacturing Company) attempted to acquire Martin Marietta (leading supplier of aggregates and heavy building materials) by purchasing controlling amount of stocks.
+One of the known instances was in 1982 by Bendix Corp (American Engineering & Manufacturing Company) attempted to acquire Martin Marietta (a leading supplier of aggregates and heavy building materials) by purchasing a controlling amount of stocks.
 On paper, Bendix became the owner of the company.
-In retaliation, Martin Marietta’s management sold of its Cement, Chemical and aluminum divisions and borrowed over $1 billion.
-This resulted in Allied Corporation acquiring Bendix.
+In retaliation, Martin Marietta’s management sold its Cement, Chemical, and aluminum divisions and borrowed over $1 billion.
+It resulted in Allied Corporation acquiring Bendix.

-This has been a guide to Scorched Earth Defense Policy to prevent a hostile takeover.
-Here we also discuss the types of Scorched Earth Anti-takeover Defense strategies including Crown Jewel, PacMan, Lobster Trap, and Dead Hand.
+This article has been a guide to Scorched Earth Defense Policy to prevent a hostile takeover.
+Here we also discuss the types of Scorched Earth Anti-takeover Defense strategies, including Crown Jewel, PacMan, Lobster Trap, and Dead Hand.
 You can learn more about from the following articles –